 Being submerged in cold water brings us close to the pain barrier, and so our bodies release feel-good hormones like dopamine and endorphins, to help us cope.
 This adrenaline rush also stimulates a rush of the chemical norepinephrine, which helps our brain and body work at optimum efficiency, and can positively impact energy and focus hours after taking the frosty plunge.

 LONG-TERM MENTAL HEALTH BENEFITS

 If you want to build up your long-term resilience to stress, then getting comfortable with the cold is a great place to start.
-Through continually building up your tolerance of low temperatures, and fighting the body’s natural cortisol-induced reaction to flee the frost, you’ll be better armed against the effects of chronic stress day-to-day life.
-Also cited in a 2018 case report by the British Medical Journal as a possible effective treatment for depression, cold water swimming is beginning to garner respect amongst mental health professionals.
+Through continually building up your tolerance of low temperatures, and fighting the body’s natural cortisol-induced reaction to flee the frost, you’ll be better armed against the effects of chronic stress and day-to-day life.
+Since the pandemic, cold water swimming has garnered respect amongst mental health professionals.

 Feeling cold will trigger your heart to pump faster, so that blood can better circulate and therefore help retain body temperature, meaning you’ll experience a greater supply of oxygen to the brain and other organs.
 Forcing the body to work harder, you’ll also burn far more calories than if you were swimming in hotter conditions.

 SCARE OFF SNIFFLES

 Despite what we’ve always been told, it turns out that hanging out in frosty water actually leads to fewer coughs and colds – provided you get warm quickly afterwards, and have had your flu jab if required.
 This is partly due to a suspected increase in white blood cell production when immersed in cold water, but the exposure to more germs could also play a role in boosting immunity.